odh-labs/rhoai-roadshow-v2/docs/README.md

 You get to choose the adventure you wish to explore Red Hat OpenShift AI with.

-?> **Tip** Be sure to set your cluster domain and team name in the top navigation bar and hit `Save` - this updates the documentation hyperlinks to point to your cluster.
+?> **Tip** Be sure to set your cluster domain in the top navigation bar and hit `Save` - this updates the documentation hyperlinks to point to your cluster.

 ![images/top-nav-bar.png](images/top-nav-bar.png)